clem-code/project-3/README.md

 How did we do all this?

 At the heart of it was some logic on the login page.
-Here we used local storage so that when a user logged in a token generated on the backend would be passed through and saved in local storage.
+Here we used local storage so that when a user logged in a token generated on the back-end would be passed through and saved in local storage.
 The token would be used to extract the user id and this would be used to fetch the user information from the back-end and then save the 'type' of user--job-seeker, admin, or moderator--in local storage, too.
 This information would then 'follow' the user around as they travelled through the site.
 When they logged out the local storage would be emptied and the token would be discarded.

 <i>The code on the login where the token would be recorded in local and storage, along with the type of user logged in:</i>